-Regarding a 2016 Dodge Charger SRT 392 with 31,000 Miles that was involved in a rear-end collision that caused $600.00 in damage.
+Regarding our diminished value appraisal of a 2016 Dodge Charger SRT 392 with 31,000 Miles that was involved in a rear-end collision that caused $600.00 in damage.
 The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
-We tell every client that they will need two things – a good Diminished Value Appraisal and persistence.
+Obtaining a comprehensive diminished value report is key.

 Upon querying Dodge dealers in Texas, we learned from these three examples – if the car has under $1,000.00 worth of damage and it was fixed correctly you should not be looking at taking more than a 10% loss, plus being that there is a bad Carfax you would be looking at taking a loss around 10% plus normally at any dealership there will be about a 10-15% loss for a minor to mild accident.
 The opinions of unbiased experts form the basis for a comprehensive Auto Diminished Value Appraisal.
 We obtain six of them which puts an appraisal prepared by The St. Lucie Appraisal Company in the ballpark.
 This is what the car owner will experience in the real world.